 - The smaller boats that go between their respective resorts and the Magic Kingdom on the Seven Seas Lagoon

 - The ones that sail in Bay Lake moving us to and from Fort Wilderness, the Wilderness Lodge, and the Contemporary

 - Then there are the Friendships that ply the World Showcase Lagoon from one side to the other (but it’s normally faster to walk)

 - There are also Friendships that go from Epcot to the Boardwalk and then to the Yacht Club and over to the Swan/Dolphin and on to Disney’s Hollywood Studios

-	- Saving my favorite for last, the Sassagoula Steamboat Company that runs from Port Orleans Riverside to the and on to Downtown Disney.
+- Saving my favorite for last, the Sassagoula Steamboat Company that runs from Port Orleans Riverside to the French Quarter and on to Downtown Disney.
 There is also another line that goes between Saratoga Springs and Downtown Disney.

 Using the boats is a great way for Seniors (and everyone else) to relax after a hectic day and be ready for a good night’s sleep.
 So the answer to the question is Disney transportation is very effective for seniors and I didn’t even mention that it’s free!!!
 As Always, enjoy your visit to Walt Disney World!!

 Let our friends at Destinations to Travel help you book your next Disney Vacation.
 They are the preferred Travel Agency of Chip and Company and Disney Addicts, and who we use ourselves.